 An inclusive, Christian community, The Episcopal Academy welcomes and embraces all people with warmth and authentic hospitality.
-Chapel is where our musicians first perform in public; where ancient stories come alive; and where our entire community comes together to encourage one another on our journeys of faith.
+Chapel is where our student musicians share their gifts with the community; where ancient stories come alive; and where our entire community comes together to encourage one another on our individual faith journeys.

 Tim is married to Joyce and has two sons, Jake and Nick.
-He loves to run long distances and coaches varsity cross country and track.
+He loves to run long distances and walk his two golden retrievers, Lizzie and Colby.

 If you would like a chaplain to preside over your wedding, please contact the chaplain of your choice.
 As priests of The Episcopal Church, chaplains follow the diocese of Pennsylvania's requirements and will therefore meet with couples at least three times to discuss marriage, faith values, relationships, conflict resolution, the elements of a successful marriage, family, and development of Christian commitment.

-Because The Episcopal Church has validated same-gender marriages, chaplains preside over all marriages as long as both people are fit to share in a mutually exclusive and loving relationship.
+Because The Episcopal Church and the Commonwealth of Pennsylvania have validated same-sex marriages, chaplains preside over all marriages as long as both people are fit to share in a mutually exclusive and loving relationship.
 Please note that at least one partner must be a baptized Christian to be married in The Episcopal Church.

 Chaplains pay visits to the hospital not to evangelize, but to provide support and to help the patient emotionally process all that he or she is experiencing.
 Chaplains will also visit extended family members of students, staff, teachers, and administrators.